martynchamberlin/similiarity-between-tr-and-ct/readme.md

 ### Results

-The output of the application yields this:
+The output of the application yields the following results:

 ```
 Percentage of verses in Greek that are identical: 40.29